voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 > \> Watkins wanted her pen name to be spelled in lowercase to shift the attention from her identity to her ideas.

 > I'm sure what I'm about to say has been discussed before — but wouldn't this accomplish the opposite effect?
-I feel her “unconventional” name makes me focus more on it, not less (especially when her name is used at the beginning of a sentence, where we are trained to expect a capital letter no matter what).
+I feel her "unconventional" name makes me focus more on it, not less (especially when her name is used at the beginning of a sentence, where we are trained to expect a capital letter no matter what).
 Do other people with lowercase names have similar justifications?

 > > To me it's a small pattern breaking annoyance, like a linter warning I can't turn off that triggers every time I see it.